eneko/eneko.github.io/projects/99-swift-problems/index.md

 4
 ~~~

-On the other hand, we might ask: what is the maximum height `H` a
+On the other hand, we might ask: what is the maximum height *h* a
-height-balanced binary tree with `N` nodes can have?
+height-balanced binary tree with *n* nodes can have?
 Write a
 `maxHeightForBalancedTreeWithNodeCount()` function.

 Example: